Machine Gun Kelly (gangster)

-George Kelly Barnes (July 18, 1895 – July 18, 1954), better known by his pseudonym "Machine Gun Kelly", was an American gangster from Memphis, Tennessee, active during the Prohibition era.
+George Kelly Barnes (July 18, 1895 – July 18, 1954), better known by his nickname Machine Gun Kelly, was an American gangster from Memphis, Tennessee, active during the Prohibition era.
 His nickname came from his favorite weapon, a Thompson submachine gun.
-He is best known for the kidnapping of oil tycoon and businessman Charles F. Urschel in July 1933, from which he and his gang collected a $200,000 ransom.
-Urschel had collected and left considerable evidence that assisted the subsequent FBI investigation, which eventually led to Kelly's arrest in Memphis, Tennessee, on September 26, 1933.
+He is best known for the kidnapping of oil tycoon and businessman Charles F. Urschel in July 1933, from which he and his gang collected a $200,000 ransom (equivalent to $4.89 million in 2025).
+Urschel had collected and left considerable evidence that assisted the subsequent FBI investigation, which eventually led to Kelly's arrest in Memphis on September 26, 1933.
 His crimes also included bootlegging and armed robbery.

 Early life

 Kelly's first sign of trouble came when he enrolled in Mississippi State University to study agriculture in 1917.
 From the beginning, Kelly was considered a poor student with his highest grade (a C plus) awarded for good physical hygiene.
 He was constantly in trouble with the faculty and spent much of his academic career attempting to work off the demerits he had earned.
 It was during this time that Kelly met a young woman by the name of Geneva Ramsey.
 Kelly quickly fell in love with Geneva and made an abrupt decision to quit school and marry.